As an adult with congenital heart disease (CHD) you have contact with many professional healthcare providers who need to know about your heart issues:

 The adult cardiologist will decide if you need to be seen regularly and who should be following your care.
-They might refer you to a “general practice cardiologist” or a “community cardiologist”.
+They might refer you to a “general” or “community” cardiologist as well as a GP.
 They are doctors who will see you in a private medical office instead of in a hospital clinic.
-Not every community has a general practice cardiologist, so you may have to travel to another community.
+Not every community has a cardiologist, so you may have to travel to another community.

 If you have a simple heart defect and have never visited an adult CHD specialist, contact the adult CHD centre nearest you to make an appointment.